 Mortgage With Judgment On Credit Report Guidelines

-This BLOG On Mortgage With Judgment On Credit Report Guidelines On Credit Report Was Updated On November 26th, 2018
+This BLOG On Mortgage With Judgment On Credit Report Guidelines On Credit Report Was Updated And Published On January 31st, 2020

 Judgment on credit is the most negative credit item you can have.

-Home buyers can qualify for mortgage with judgment credit report.
+Homebuyers can qualify for a mortgage with judgment credit report.

 - A judgment is when a judge rules in favor of the creditor and rules that you are obligated to pay the judgment the judge issues